DeltaIC/Utilipi/README.md

 Overview
 ---

-This board is design to fit on a raspberry and permit multiple features.
-It also have an embedded nrf52832 to allow real time process.
-The board can be in stand alone with only the nrf52.
+RPI and NRF for industrial application :
+The board has 2 modes :
+- RPI + NRF : RPI handles all the Features below, and you can add an NRF for extra real time event handling.
+- NRF only : The NRF handles all the features below.
+You can use it with BLE or RF24.
+It is compatible with MYSENSORS also.

+Supply voltage up to 24v

 **All the features has been tested**